Infected eczema occurs when a virus or bacteria gets into an open eczema wound. These infections worsen existing symptoms.

 HSV can also cause infections in people with eczema, so it is a good idea for these individuals to avoid close contact with people with cold sores where possible.

-Eczema herpeticum is the secondary infection of the skin by HSV, and it occurs in about
+Eczema herpeticum is the secondary infection of the skin by HSV.
+It occurs in about

 Most people with infected eczema will have an open sore in the affected area.
 The open sores usually develop because a person has been scratching their skin.